communotey/Legal/User Agreement.md

 7.4 Moderators are subject to the democratic consenus among the members of the Community, wih respect to all decisions made in their capacity as Moderators.

-7.5 Moderator status will terminate voluntarily when a moderator is no longer  willing  or able to perform moderator duties.
+7.5 Moderator status will terminate voluntarily when a Moderator is no longer  willing  or able to perform moderator duties.

 7.6 To give up a position as moderator, you must either appoint other moderator(s) or hold an election, unless there are already moderators on the team.